Jump to section

 The confidence score reflects how much high-quality, consistent data is available for your specific industry, location, and business type.
 It factors in:

-- Depth of available census and BLS data for your industry code
+- Depth of available Census Bureau and BLS data for your industry code (NAICS classification)

 - How recently the underlying data was collected and updated